How Do I Choose My Process?

 The extent to which you choose to participate at all can also impact your choice.

-Cost is always be a major concern.
+Cost is always a major concern.
 However, don’t be “penny wise and pound foolish”.
 Your choice of process has lasting consequences, particularly when you are seeking to continue or create an ongoing co-parenting or other future relationship.

 Another of your major concerns may be efficiency and timing.
 Address this concern with your partner and professionals as you consider processes.